Awards Terms & Conditions

 (a) a trophy;

-4.3 Awards ceremonies in London and New York will take place to celebrate the winners.
-All shortlistees will be invited and may invite a stand-in if they are unable to attend themselves.
+4.3 A lead ceremony in London will take place to celebrate the winners.
+All shortlistees will be offered a pair of free tickets to the London ceremony and may invite a stand-in if they are unable to attend themselves.
 The event date will be published on the Information Is Beautiful Awards website and the winners will be announced after the ceremony via the website.

 4.4 The Organiser reserves the right to substitute prizes of equal or greater value at any time.

 4.5 Winners will be notified by email within 30 days following the awards ceremony.
-Winners must claim their prize and provide their PayPal details for payment (and postal address if needed) within three weeks of the notification being sent or an alternative winner will be chosen.
+Winners must claim their prize and provide their banking details for payment (and postal address if needed) within three weeks of the notification being sent or an alternative winner will be chosen.
+If no banking details have been received by the end of January 2020, winners may forfeit their right to a cash payment.

 4.6 The prizes are not transferable.

-4.7 Cash prizes will be sent to all winners by PayPal only (we cannot send payments by bank transfer) starting 30 days after the official announcement of the winners on the website.
-We will send each winner’s prize to the PayPal account given by the winner when they claim their prize.
+4.7 Cash prizes will be sent to all winners by bank transfer after the official announcement of the winners on the website.
 Awards trophies will be handed out at the ceremonies.
 Any winner unable to attend a ceremony or send a stand-in to collect their trophy should provide their postal address.
 Trophies will be sent out by registered post within 30 days following the final Awards ceremony.

 4.8 All taxes and insurances are the sole responsibility of winners.